 So how does a business measure its risk maturity, and decide the approach and investment required in maturing its risk processes?

-To help, KPMG has developed Risk Hub, an innovative data and technology solution that helps organisations to seize the opportunity in risk management.
+To help, KPMG has developed two innovative offerings Risk Hub our Risk as a Service platform and Powered Risk for enterprise risk transformation to help organisations seize the opportunity in risk management.

-Risk Hub enables organisations to perform a maturity assessment of their governance, enterprise risk management, or risk and compliance processes, then determine where they would like to mature or evolve.
-KPMG can then support organisations with any aspect of the risk management process needed.
+Our offerings enable organisations to perform a maturity assessment of their governance, enterprise risk management, or risk and compliance processes, then determine where they would like to mature or evolve.
+KPMG can then support organisations with any aspect of the risk management process as needed.

 Risk Hub draws on KPMG’s deep global insights into risk analysis and prediction, as well as understanding processes across functions and industries.
 It is designed to bring strategy and risk together in the one place, and make obvious the connection between risk and day-to-day business operations.

-The platform enables all relevant data to be drawn together, analysed and visualised to give leadership insights and fast understanding of known and previously unforseen risks, helping to facilitate stronger risk-based planning and decision making.
+KPMG's Risk Hub, our managed service enables all relevant data to be drawn together, analysed and visualised to give leadership insights and fast understanding of known and previously unforeseen risks, helping to facilitate stronger risk-based planning and decision making.

 Risk Hub’s artificial intelligence (AI) capabilities can undertake continual scanning, analysis and hypothesis generation of an organisation’s risk profile.
 Automation and machine learning capabilities enable regulatory compliance requirements to be fulfilled – saving the time and cost of manual handling and freeing people up to focus on higher value tasks.